Pala dynasty (Kamarupa): History

-It is interesting to note that the term "Kamarupa" rarely appeared in the records of the Pala rulers; instead they used Pragjyotisha, the legendary kingdom of the epics, to legitimise their authority.
+The term "Kamarupa" rarely appeared in the records of the Pala rulers; instead they used Pragjyotisha, the legendary kingdom of the epics, to legitimise their authority.
 The Pala kings of Kamarupa assumed the title of paramadaivata paramabhattāraka mahārājādirāja (the imperial title of the Guptas), sri-vārāha (the one who can trace his origin to Varāha) and prāigjyotisādhipati (the ruler of Prāgjyotisa).

 The Pala dynasty came to an end when Kamarupa was invaded by the Gaur king Ramapala (c.
-1072-1126).
+1072–1126).
 Timgyadeva was made the governor of Kamarupa who ruled between 1110 and 1126.
 Timgyadeva threw off the yoke of the Pala king and ruled independently for some years when he was attacked and replaced by Vaidyadeva under Ramapala's son Kumarapala.
 Vaidyadeva, who ruled between 1126 and 1140, declared independence within four years of his rule after the death of Kumarapala.
 Both Timgyadeva and Vaidyadeva issued grants in the style of the Kamarupa kings (three copper plates attached to the seal of the Kamarupa kings by a ring).

-The work of the pala dynasty of Kamarupa is reflected in the Madan Kamdev sculpture.
+The work of the Pala dynasty of Kamarupa is reflected in the Madan Kamdev sculpture.